MortgageMortgage Rates

 Haggle for a lower interest rate by using your mortgage offers as leverage.
 Ask each lender about matching your lowest quoted rate.
 Consider making a larger down payment, select an ARM loan with a lower initial rate or ask your lender about your mortgage buydown options.

 Discuss mortgage rate lock options with your loan officer once you’re under contract on a home and moving through the application process.
 Rate locks usually last between 30 and 60 days, but can be longer.
-Watch your expiration date; you may have to pay a rate lock extension fee if your loan doesn’t close before your rate lock expires.
+Watch your expiration date — you may face a rate lock extension fee if your loan doesn’t close before your rate lock expires.

-Mortgage rates dropped to a historical low of 2.65% in January 2021, when the Federal Reserve cut the federal funds rate to 0% to stabilize the post-COVID economy.
+Mortgage rates dropped to a historical low of 2.65% in January 2021, when the Federal Reserve cut the federal funds rate to 0% to stabilize the post-COVID-19 economy.

 Recommended Reading